Hub-Tian/Awesome-3D-Detectors/readme.md

 ## News

+2020.09.15 02 a.m.* Add **RangeRCNN** from Hikvision "RangeRCNN: Towards Fast and Accurate 3D Object Detection with Range Image Representation "

+*2020.09.15 02 p.m.* Add code for **CenterNet3D**.

 *2020.08.30 10 a.m.* Add **LC-MV** from UBer "Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving "

 ## Paper list